katsangati/fundingwiki/docs/development.rst

 When pushing a new table to DW the default settings will simply put all the information contained in the table in either the table or a pages format.
 The former will be published on `IIF tables:test page <http://innovationsinfundraising.org/doku.php?id=tables:test>`_ while the latter on `IIF test:test_page page <http://innovationsinfundraising.org/doku.php?id=test:test_page>`_.
-Once these test pages are published, one can see the default formatting and try to understand how it can be improved to achieve a desired look.
+Once these test pages are published, you can see the default formatting and try to understand how it can be improved to achieve a desired look.

 As an example, let's imagine we wanted to publish a Theories table as a table and a set of pages, where each page describes a single theory.
 We need to run the following::